-- 1. When you are prescribed a chronic or "maintenance" drug therapy, ask your doctor to write the prescription for a 90-day supply, plus refills.
+- When you are prescribed a chronic or "maintenance" drug therapy, ask your doctor to write the prescription for a 90-day supply, plus refills.
 Make sure your doctor knows that you have a mail-order service so that you get one 90-day prescription and not three 30-day prescriptions, because the cost of the three 30-day prescriptions may be more than the cost for one 90-day prescription.
 If you're taking medication now, ask your doctor for a new prescription. - 2.
 Complete the FutureScripts Mail Service Order Form with your first order only.
-Forms and envelopes are available by calling the number on your ID card, or you can download the form from www.ibxpress.com. - 3.
-Be sure to answer all the questions, and include your member ID number.
+Forms and envelopes are available by calling the number on your ID card. - Be sure to answer all the questions, and include your member ID number.
 An incomplete form can cause a delay in processing.
-Send the completed Mail Service Order Form, your original 90-day prescription, and your payment instructions to FutureScripts. - 4.
+Send the completed Mail Service Order Form, your original 90-day prescription, and the appropriate payment to FutureScripts. - 4.
 Your mail order request will be processed and your medication sent to you within 14 days from the day FutureScripts receives your order, along with instructions for future refills.
 Standard shipping is via U.S. Mail and is free of charge.
-Narcotic substances and refrigerated medicines will be shipped by FedEx® at no additional charge.
+Narcotic substances and refrigerated medicines will be shipped by FedEx[®] at no additional charge.
 Your order will be shipped to the address you provided on the form.